Clara John discusses four of the common misconceptions about yoga.

 Yoga is Easy

 A misconception is that yoga is an easy workout.
 Although it is not difficult to perform it does require particular strength and stamina.
-During yoga practice, you have to hold certain poses for long periods of time.
+During yoga practice, you have to hold certain poses for long periods.
 To achieve and hold particular yoga poses is a challenging task and the lack of fast movement does not make yoga easier.
 These slow movements require a high degree of strength, coordination and balance.

 Yoga needs Flexibility